Actual Cash Value and Replacement Cost Differences

 Actual Cash value policy gives the depreciated amount of the property at the time of loss.
 This does not allow the policyholder to replace the value of what you have lost.
-Rather the Actual Cash value provides the amount as if it was sold at a garage.
-Replacement cost provides with a payment that will allow the policyholder to buy the same item.
+Instead, the Actual Cash value provides the amount as if it was sold at a garage.
+The replacement cost offers a payment that will allow the policyholder to buy the same item.
 Replacement cost is considered a superior method since it puts the user in a similar position as it was before.

-Both Actual Cash value vs Replacement cost have some pros and cons hence it is necessary to understand these methods completely before deciding which one to opt for and which one works best to protect your property and stay within the budget.
+Both these methods have some pros and cons; hence it is necessary to understand these methods completely before deciding which one to opt for and which one works best to protect your property and stay within the budget.

 Actual Cash Value vs Replacement Cost Infographics